YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 <br/>
 <br/>
-Profesional Chess players view a past game board will instantly infer a lot about it, weight trade-offs and have a gut feeling what are the best options for the next moves.
-That's owing to to years of playing and encountering innumerous situtations.
+Profesional Chess players view a past game board will instantly infer a lot about it, weight trade-offs and have a gut feeling what are the best options for next moves.
+That's owing to years of playing and encountering innumerous situtations.
 <br/>
 <br/>
 Why a past game board and not any arbitrary board positions?
 TBD